Click on the following sections to get updated information and resources:

 - Certain non-citizens will no longer be eligible when they go to apply or recertify.

 - People will need to meet the Able Bodied Adults Without Dependents (ABAWD) work rules.
 This includes parents with teens 14+, homeless individuals, veterans, and people up to 65.
 This will cause confusion and burden for many.
-If you have questions about these new rules, contact the Food Bank of Western MA's SNAP Outreach Team (call 413-992-6204).
+If you have questions about these new rules, contact the Food Bank of Western MA's SNAP Outreach Team or find a SNAP outreach partner near you (scroll down and search for your town/city to see who provides SNAP enrollment support near you).

 Available Food Resources